 Sorry, I’m too tired this time.

-This is the second installation for my new church planting book.
+[…] This is the introduction to my new church planting book.
 I am posting as I go, so please feel free to follow along.
-You can read the introduction HERE.
+Read the next installation HERE. […]